jannepaakkari/StyleRemover-for-ViolentMonkey/README.md

 Possibly works with little to no changes with similar extensions i.e. tampermonkey, greasemonkey etc.

 # Possible use cases
-- You could want remove specific classNames on websites for debug purposes.
-You can of course use debug tool, but on some cases this may be faster and more effective tool.
+- You could want to remove specific classNames on websites for debug purposes.
+You can of course use browser debug tool, but on some cases this may be faster and more effective tool.
 - Could also be used to bypass some poorly implemented paywalls.
 - Sometimes there is some issues on websites, this script could be used to temporary fix those issues.
-- As template/starting point for something similar.
+- As template/starting point for new project that has similar goal.

 # Usage
 1. Install ViolentMonkey